josephluck/resourceful/README.md

 | param  | object | query | A query object containing one or more key value pairs
 | return | void   |

-Deletes one or more items from the cache matching the provided query.
+Deletes one or more entries from the cache matching the provided query.

 ### .flushCache()